 Hydropower Sustainability Assessment Protocol

-The assessment protocol provides an international common language on how these considerations can be addressed at all stages of a project's lifestyle: planning, preparation, implementation and operation.
+The assessment protocol provides an international common language on how these criteria can be addressed at all stages of a project's lifecycle: planning, preparation, implementation and operation.

-How the protocol was created
+How the HSAP was created

 During this period, a multi-stakeholder forum jointly reviewed, enhanced and built consensus on what a sustainable project should look like.
 This forum included representatives of environmental NGOs (WWF, The Nature Conservancy), social NGOs (Oxfam, Transparency International), development banks (The World Bank), governments (China, Zambia, Germany, Iceland, Norway), and the hydropower sector.